sangsioco/ECommerceManagementSystem/README.md

 The application will be available at http://127.0.0.1:5000.

-API Endpoints n\
+API Endpoints \
-Customer Management
+Customer Management\
-GET /customers: Retrieve a list of all customers.
+GET /customers: Retrieve a list of all customers.\
-POST /customers: Add a new customer.
+POST /customers: Add a new customer.\
-PUT /customers/int:id: Update an existing customer.
+PUT /customers/int:id: Update an existing customer.\
-DELETE /customers/int:id: Delete a customer.
+DELETE /customers/int:id: Delete a customer.\
-Customer Account Management
+Customer Account Management\\
 POST /customer_accounts: Create a new customer account.
 GET /customer_accounts/int:id: Retrieve a customer account.
 PUT /customer_accounts/int:id: Update a customer account.